 Disco school: Reimagining the future of Murska Sobota

 Have you ever wondered what the future of our cities would look like if children were in charge?
-A playful and colourful exhibition is set to open in Murska Sobota, that will inspire visitors, big and small, to reflect on new alternative futures of their city.

 In the first phase of the project, the authors of the concept focused on exploring the context in which they are located.
 The research included interviews with the citizens, and mapping the city and locations that were recognized as important places of social encounters.
 Followed by a discussion with pupils of Elementary School III in Murska Sobota about the idea of what the city would look like if they were running it.